-A large municipal retirement plan system was struggling to complete an eight-year system implementation.
+Our Client, a large municipal retirement plan system was struggling to complete a system implementation for eight years.

 They were unable to completely transition from the legacy pension system to the new Pension Administration System (PAS).